luthair/draw-steel-bar-brawl/README.md

 To hide bars in certain circumstances, use the visibility settings.
 The configuration allows separate settings for the game master, the owner of the token and everyone else.
 It is possible to always display a bar, never display it, display it only when the token is hovered and/or display it only when the token is selected (only available for the owner).

-Additionally, you can hide the bar in any of the listed circumstances.
+You can also hide the bar in any of the listed circumstances.
 For example, enabling "Empty" will hide the bar when the resource has a value of 0.

+Finally, you can disable token HUD input by checking "Hide HUD".

 #### Position & Order